scottyschup/ruby-curriculum/language-basics/recursion.md

 * Write a recursive [binary search][wiki-binary-search]:
   `bsearch(array, target)`. **Note that binary search only works on sorted arrays**.
-Make sure to return the location of the found object (or -1 if not found!).
+Make sure to return the location of the found object (or `nil` if not found!).
 Hint: you will probably want to use subarrays.
 * RubyQuiz: [Make change](http://www.rubyquiz.com/quiz154.html)
   * Whenever we assign a Ruby Quiz, after solving it, make sure to